 In January 2023, we received notice that the Series A preferred unitholders elected the Preferred Distribution Rate Reset Option.
 Prior to this election, the Preferred Distribution Rate Reset Option was accounted for as an embedded derivative.
 A derivative feature embedded in a contract that does not meet the definition of a derivative in its entirety must be bifurcated and accounted for separately if the economic characteristics and risks of the embedded derivative are not clearly and closely related to those of the host contract.
-The Preferred Distribution Rate Reset Option embedded derivative was required to be bifurcated from the related host contract, the PAA partnership agreement, and recorded at fair value on our Condensed Consolidated Balance Sheet.
+The Preferred Distribution Rate Reset Option embedded derivative was required to be bifurcated from the related host contract, our partnership agreement, and recorded at fair value on our Condensed Consolidated Balance Sheet.
 The fair value of the Preferred Distribution Rate Reset Option, which was included in "Other long-term liabilities and deferred credits" on our Condensed Consolidated Balance Sheet, totaled \$189 million at December 31, 2022.
 The Preferred Distribution Rate Reset Option was settled when we received notice that the Series A preferred unitholders elected the Preferred Distribution Rate Reset Option.
 The fair value of the Preferred Distribution Rate Reset Option on the settlement date was \$131 million.
-The Preferred Distribution Rate Reset Option embedded derivative was not designated in a hedging relationship for accounting purposes and corresponding changes in fair value were recognized in "Other income/(expense), net" in our Condensed September 30, 2022, we recognized a loss of \$49 million.
+The Preferred Distribution Rate Reset Option embedded derivative was not designated in a hedging relationship for accounting purposes and corresponding changes in fair value were recognized a loss of \$49 million.
 For the nine months ended September 30, 2023 and 2022, we recognized a gain of \$58 million and a net loss of \$196 million, respectively.
 See Note 6 for additional information regarding the Preferred Distribution Rate Reset Option.